 I’m not sure any of these groups would otherwise be locked into non-digital history without the Latvian Firefighting Museum.
 Sure it’s lo-fi, it’s under advanced, it’s quirky – but all them wonderful neenaws have heroic stories to tell.

-Ally Millar is a dad, a writer and Chief Storyteller with Fall of Man, a creative agency based in London and now Riga.
+Ally Millar contributed this post.
+He’s a dad, a writer and Chief Storyteller with Fall of Man, a creative agency based in London and now Riga.
 The marketing and PR agency specialises in helping businesses young and old to find their voice and make an impact in new markets – telling stories, producing unique creative and grabbing attention in a noisy world.